Skip to content

 • GET /collections/{collection_id}/items/{item_id} - Validate response against CQL2 query

-• POST /collections/{collection_id}/items - Validate body with generated CQL2 query1
+• POST /collections/{collection_id}/bulk_items - Validate items in body with generated CQL2 query

-• DELETE /collections/{collection_id}/items/{item_id} - Fetch and validate item with CQL2 query1
+• DELETE /collections/{collection_id}/items/{item_id} - Fetch existing item, validate against CQL2 query

 Filter Contract